Four Reasons Why SMBs Go Bankrupt

 Even if you have the funds to launch a campaign, setting a realistic target audience, reach and sales conversion ratio is a must.
 A marketing team that doesn’t understand this is setting their company up for failure.
 Teams must take the time to implement the right marketing campaign cost-effectively.

 Having a small business may look easy from the outside, but it’s much more challenging in reality, especially considering the causes of business failure.
-There are many pitfalls and mistakes that you can make if you’re not careful, which can significantly contribute to your business downfall.
-Nevertheless, if these common pitfalls can be avoided, it will be worth it as you can be your own boss.
+There are many pitfalls and mistakes that you can make if you’re not careful, which can significantly contribute to your business’s downfall.
+Nevertheless, if these common pitfalls can be avoided, it will be worth it as you can be your boss.

 Are you starting your own company?
 Avoid the causes of business failure by staying on top of accounting, compliance, and investments with Lanturn.
 With Lanturn, you can effectively manage your finances, ensure regulatory compliance, and make informed investment decisions, reducing the risks associated with business failure.